brendenlake/MLC/README.md

 BIML is a meta-learning approach for guiding neural networks to human-like systematic generalization and inductive biases, through high-level guidance or direct human examples.
 This code shows how to train and evaluate a sequence-to-sequence (seq2seq) transformer in PyTorch to implement BIML through memory-based meta-learning.

-This code accompanies the following submitted paper:
+This code accompanies the following submitted paper.
+You can email brenden AT nyu DOT edu if you would like a copy.
 - Lake, B. M. and Baroni, M. (submitted).
 Human-like systematic generalization through a meta-learning neural network.

 ### Credits